I'm usually pretty easy to get hold of, here's how I use different channels to communicate with people and how best to contact me

 My background is pretty well covered for the last couple of decades there.
 I accept connections from people I've met, worked with, spoken with or otherwise had enough interaction to feel that I can call them a professional contact.
 I don't respond to requests from people I don't know.

 I broadcast a bunch of stuff publicly so feel free to follow me there.
 I generally only accept friend requests from people I know well enough to invite into my personal life; I use this account for personal things so I'm somewhat selective about who I share that with.

-If I'm scheduled to talk with you, add me via my Skype handle.
+If I'm scheduled to talk with you, find me on Skype via my email address.
 For anything else, please use email or Twitter, I keep Skype connections to those who really need to communicate over that channel.

 It's straight forward, it's on mobile that's always with me so no setting up on other devices and it's easy for both text and voice.

 I'm on Keybase with both my public key available and a bunch of identity proofs as well.
 If you absolutely must encrypt a message, use the key there.